michaelgpearce/coinmux/README.md

+## Coinmux

-# Coinmux - Coinmux - Decentralized, Trustless, Anonymous and Open Bitcoin Mixer
+### Decentralized, Trustless, Anonymous and Open Bitcoin Mixer

-# DO NOT USE WITH THE BITCOIN NETWORK!
+### DO NOT USE WITH THE BITCOIN NETWORK!
 THIS SOFTWARE IS FOR TESTING PURPOSES ONLY!

 ## Synopsis